-My dissertation was a comparative analysis of the worldviews (science and values) of Gunnar Myrdal (published paper), Milton Friedman (published paper // final draft) and Jacob Marschak (published paper// final draft)
+My dissertation was a inquiry into the consistency of economists’ science and politics, carried through a comparative analysis of the life and work of Gunnar Myrdal (paper), Milton Friedman (published paper // final draft) and Jacob Marschak (published paper // final draft).

-Trying to grasp the development of economists’ applied identity has recently led me to examine the relationships between economics, engineering, and food and agricultural economics at the University of Stanford (with Aurélien Saïdi) and the various species of applied economics developed at the University of Minnesota in the 1970s and 1980s.
-I’m also studying the effects of the rise of applied economics on the status and representation of women in economics science: with John Singleton and Cleo Chassonery-Zaïgouche, I’m working on a history of the CSWEP.
+Economists’ applied identity is often embedded in specific places.
+I have thus examined the development of economics at MIT (paper // draft), the relationships between economics, engineering at the University of Stanford (with Aurélien Saïdi, draft available upon request).
+I’m now working on the various species of applied economics developed at the University of Minnesota in the 1970s and 1980s.
+I’m also studying the effects of the rise of applied economics on the status and representation of women in economics : with John Singleton and Cleo Chassonery-Zaïgouche, I’m working on a history of the CSWEP.

 Contact: beatrice.cherrier (at) gmail.com